 Studies show that people who undergo weight loss procedures live longer than those who need but do not have bariatric surgery.
 And, while there are risks and complications associated with all surgeries, weight loss surgery is relatively safe and results in positive outcomes.
 Most procedures are performed through small incisions, which results in less pain and promotes faster recovery.

-Fact: Less than One Percent of People Who Qualify Get Weight Loss Surgery
+Fact: Less than One Percent of People Who Could Qualify Actually Get Weight Loss Surgery

 Because of the well-documented benefits, more people are eligible for weight loss surgery than in previous years.